 Yasmin also volunteers her photographic services locally at charity organisations such as FemFound and Sharewaste, both based in Sydney.

-Since returning to Australia, Yasmin has established a sustainable business as a freelance photographer delivering photographic services across various disciplines, alongside continuing her travel, documentary and fine art photography projects."
+Since returning to AU, Yasmin has established a sustainable business as a freelance photographer delivering photographic services across various disciplines, alongside continuing her travel, documentary and fine art photography projects.

-Luke Shadbolt is a photographic artist and creative director from Sydney, Australia.
+Luke Shadbolt is a photographic artist and creative director from Sydney, AU

-A consuming passion for the ocean gave him the privilege of spending his formative years travelling between remote natural areas and densely populated environments, affording him an empathetic insight into the interconnectedness of the world we inhabit.
+A consuming passion for the ocean found him spending his formative years travelling between remote natural areas and densely populated environments, affording him an empathetic insight into the interconnectedness of the world we inhabit.
 With an ambition to illustrate grand ideas on an intimate and relatable scale, he explores the interaction of man and nature in a physical, sociological and evolutionary context.

 He currently spreads his time between his fine art practice and commercial photography/creative direction.
 With an emphasis on underwater photography and on-location work, he focuses on the action sports, travel, landscape and fashion industries.